thijsDieperink/strad-md-infra/README.md

 ## Introduction
 Welcome to the brane tutorial for local development.
 If you want to learn the basics of brane and create your first package and workflow, you have come to the right place.
 We are first going to install two VMs on your local device with VirtualBox, then we are going to setup the worker node and control node.
 Thirdly, there are some last configurations that need to be performed to make everything communicate properly.
 Ater this, you are ready to start working with brane.

 At the moment of writing, three examples are partly available.
 The *'hello_world'* example is complete and gives information about the inner working of the framework.
-The second example is called the *'average'* workflow and uses data locally and remotely (which is not complete yet) and the last example is the *'minmax'* example.
+The second example is called the *'average'* workflow and uses data locally and remotely and the last example is the *'minmax'* example, which will show how to use arguments, fucntions and the BraneScript concept of IntermediateResults (this last one is not complete yet).

 I am working on the things that are not finished yet and will update this tutorial regurarly.

 Lastly, I know it is quite long and contains several steps, but just take your time and make sure that every step works properly.
 I included some tests here and there to help with this.
 Good luck and let me know if you have questions!!!

 Ps: This code is available on two locations, the psydata gitlab page and my own github page.
 This is because you can only clone the code from gitlab when you are on the UMCU-INTERN wifi or activate JAMF Trust.
 So, if this is the case, use the gitlab url, otherwise use the url from my public github page.
-In the documentation below, I included the github one, but both are available in the references.
+In the documentation below, I included the github url, but both are available in the references.

+Pss: Theoretically, this tutorial can be used on every device that has a x86_64 cpu architecture.
+Most devices do have this, bu to make sure if your device qualifies for this, run `uname -m` on mac and linux and `echo %PROCESSOR_ARCHITECTURE` on windows.

 ## Setting up the environment
 1. Download VirtualBox